-- 98. Multiple codes identifying specific characteristics of the financial arrangement. - 99.
-Various forms of financing arrangements of particular interest in the context of TOSSD are: - BLENDED FINANCE the strategic use of development finance for the mobilisation of additional finance towards sustainable development. - ISLAMIC FINANCE sharia-compliant finance (the Islamic finance instruments are included in the financial instruments classification in the relevant categories). - CO-FINANCING ARRANGEMENTS INVOLVING RECIPIENT COUNTERPART FUNDS the co-financing by the recipient country public institutions. - OFFICIALLY-SUPPORTED EXPORT CREDITS credits extended by government-owned or controlled specialised export-financing agencies or institutions (ECAs) for commercial purposes to finance a specific purchase of goods or services from within the creditor country.
-They include both official direct export credits (i.e. loans extended by ECAs to facilitate exports to developing countries) and officiallyguaranteed/insured export credits (i.e. loans extended by the private sector, but guaranteed/insured by ECAs to finance an export transaction).
+- 92. Multiple codes identifying specific characteristics of the financial arrangement. - 93.
+Various forms of financing arrangements of particular interest in the context of TOSSD are: - BLENDED FINANCE the strategic use of development finance for the mobilisation of additional finance towards sustainable development. - CO-FINANCING ARRANGEMENTS INVOLVING RECIPIENT COUNTERPART FUNDS the co-financing by the recipient country public institutions. - OFFICIALLY-SUPPORTED EXPORT CREDITS credits extended by government-owned or controlled specialised export-financing agencies or institutions (ECAs) for commercial purposes to finance a specific purchase of goods or services from within the creditor country.
+They include both official direct export credits (i.e. loans extended by ECAs to facilitate exports to developing countries) and officially-guaranteed/insured export credits (i.e. loans extended by the private sector, but guaranteed/insured by ECAs to finance an export transaction).